-- 1. Attend the first day of class on Thursday August 31, 2023, and pay careful attention.
+- 1. Attend the first day of class on Tuesday, January 9, 2024, and pay careful attention.
 A few students lose points later in the semester that they would not have lost had they understood everything from the first class. - 2.
 Carefully read and understand the syllabus in the first week of the class.
 This is a good practice for all your courses. - 3.
 Due to flipped nature of classroom it is vital that you prepare for each class. i.e., watch and complete all required material. - 4.
 The goal of frequent quizzes vs exams is to promote retention and learning.
 That being said it is important to prepare for class each day (quiz or not). - 5.
 Students often learn by doing.
 So practice outside of class by engaging with the material and with other students.
 This is especially important for this class. - 6.
 The most important thing you can do in this class (and most classes) is to attend class everyday AND actively participate. - 7.
 Utilize resources.
 I will try to offer alternative learning resources outside of class.
 Please use these resources.
 Office hours are a great resource if you are struggling with the material.
 Please come see me early when you have an issue.
 If you can't make it to office hours, please make an appointment.
-We have a course quizlet : https://quizlet.com/join/ycpfZRXMm, though this class is more application based.
+We have a course Quizlet : https://quizlet.com/join/ycpfZRXMm, though this class is more application based.
 Students in the past have found the course videos very helpful. - 8.
 If Excel is not behaving the way that you expect, it is much better to assume that it is something that you are doing wrong rather than something Excel is doing wrong.
 While software can occasionally misbehave, usually it is user error that causes most problems.
 Computers tend to be very picky about having exactly the right steps done in exactly the right order.
 Deviating from the correct path just a little is frequently more than current computers can take and leads to errors or problems.
 It is very, very important that you learn to pay careful attention to every detail.
 If you assume that it is a computer error, you stop trying to find the solution.
-If you assume that it is your error, you continue to search for the right solution. - 9.
-When working with Excel, save your work regularly.
+If you assume that it is your error, you continue to search for the right solution.

+- 9. When working with Excel, save your work regularly.
 If the software hangs or has problems you will have a saved file to go back to.
 Saving regularly is particularly important during exams.
 This is a good practice to get into whenever you use a computer.
 Technical issues will be dealt with on a case-by-case basis but there is no guarantee extra-time will be given. - 10.
+Efficiency (as well as proficiency) is key to financial modeling, therefore; all examination will be timed.
+It is important to become efficient in completing the task. - 11.
 Do not wait until the last minute to submit your quizzes.
 The software is timed so that it stops accepting submissions when the alloted time has elapsed.
 When the time is over, immediately complete the submission process.
 You will be given an additional 5 minutes to download and submit the quiz, after which the software will stop accepting submissions.
-Any student that does not successfully submit an quiz will receive a score of 0 on that quiz. - 11.
+Any student that does not successfully submit an quiz will receive a score of 0 on that quiz. - 12.
 This course requires significant self discipline and therefore it is important to stay engaged with the course daily.
 If you are struggling, with either the material or the course structure, please reach out immediately.